jon-jacky/PyModel/samples/Socket/README.txt

 The first test case does not use the synchronous scenario so it often blocks, times out, and fails.
 The second test case uses the synchronous scenario so it never blocks and always succeeds.
-With test_stepper, the second test case often fails, but here it always succeeds because the return values are chosen by the implementation rather than the model, and the test outcomes are determined by checking those return values with the enabling conditions in the model.
+With our test_stepper, the second test case often failed because the results were nondeterministically chosen by the model, but here it always succeeds because the return values are chosen by the implementation rather than the model, and the test outcomes are determined by checking those return values with the enabling conditions in the model.
 The third case always succeeds for the same reason.
 The third test case names the deterministic configuration, but it is not necessary because here the return values are chosen by the implemenation, not the model.

 The stepper_a asynchronous stepper module

 The stepper_a module supports nondeterminism and asynchrony.
-Each call to the implementation runs in its own thread, so it can wait without blocking the test run. ...
+It is similar to stepper_o, but here each call to the implementation runs in its own thread, so the implementation can block at that call without blocking the whole test run.
+This enables pmt to make another call that results in unblocking the earlier call.

 The socket_simulator module